 Frank A. of Brookline, Mass.
 It is a pleasant thought that all of these

 were able to be with her part of the time during her last illness.
 The

-be held Saturday afternoon at 3 p.m. at the home of her son on East
+funeral will be held Saturday afternoon at 3 p.m. at the home of her son on East

 Main street, the Rev. H. Bradley Sayre of Oaks Corners officiating.

 Next to her home, no place was dearer to her than the Presbyterian

 church of Oaks Corners, of which she was a faithful and devoted member.